manufosela/canvas-polygon/README.md

 # \<canvas-polygon>

+This webcomponent draw polygons on a canvas.
-This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.
+This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation

 ## Installation